the-vampiire/gis-devops/docs/_sources/studios/launchcart1/index.rst.txt

 Add a ``computeTotal`` method to ``Cart``, writing a unit test to verify its behavior before adding any code to the class itself.

+A TODO is provided for you in CartTest.java, but ask yourself why does this test go in this file?

 Display the cart total at ``/cart``.
 Before adding code to the controller and/or view, write an integration test to verify that the total is displayed properly.

 After you have written your test(s) and the corresponding code passes, run all of the tests and commit.

+A TODO is provided for you in CartControllerTests.java, but ask yourself why does this test go in this file?

 .. note::